-KATHRYNE PIRTLE, clarinetist, is also Executive Director of the Orion Ensemble, which she founded with pianist Diana Schmück and violinist Florentina Ramniceanu.
-Donald Rosenberg states, in a recent Gramophone review, “Clarinetist Kathryne Pirtle plays with seamless elegance, telling nuances and spacious tonal resources.”
+KATHRYNE PIRTLE, clarinetist, is executive director of The Orion Ensemble, which she founded with pianist Diana Schmück and violinist Florentina Ramniceanu.
+Donald Rosenberg stated, in a recent Gramophone review, “Clarinetist Kathryne Pirtle plays with seamless elegance, telling nuances and spacious tonal resources.”

-Ms. Pirtle is principal clarinetist of the Lake Forest Symphony.
-Her other orchestral affiliations include the Lyric Opera Orchestra, Ravinia Festival Orchestra, Chicago Philharmonic, Chicago Symphony Orchestra, and the Grant Park Symphony.
-In 2004 Hal Leonard Corporation released her solo album of selected Bach unaccompanied cello and violin suites and sonatas transcribed for the clarinet by Himie Voxman, the first recording of these transcriptions.
+Since 1988, Ms. Pirtle has been principal clarinetist with the Lake Forest Symphony.
+Her other orchestral affiliations include the Lyric Opera Orchestra, Ravinia Festival Orchestra, Chicago Philharmonic, Chicago Symphony Orchestra, Grant Park Symphony and Elgin Symphony.

-Ms. Pirtle has also co-authored a book on nutrition utilizing traditional foods, Performance without Pain (2006), published by New Trends and an e-book, Acid Reflux—A National Epidemic and Precursor to Chronic Illness—Achieving Lasting Healing with Traditional Foods (2009).
-Since 2004, she has given workshops around the country with Dr. John Turner and appeared on numerous radio and television programs.
+Ms. Pirtle has co-authored a book on nutrition using traditional foods, Performance without Pain (2006), published by New Trends, and an ebook, Acid Reflux—A National Epidemic and Precursor to Chronic Illness—Achieving Lasting Healing with Traditional Foods (2009).
+Since 2004, she has presented more than 90 workshops in the U.S. and appeared on numerous radio and television programs.
 In 2012 she was a speaker at the Wise Traditions Conference in London, England.
 She has been published in the International Musician, International Clarinet, The Autism File Global, Advance Magazine (a publication for Physical Therapy) and Wise Traditions, and writes a blog on her website performancewithoutpain.com about issues relating to building health with nutrient-dense foods.

-Kathryne teaches privately and gives master classes on clarinet and chamber music literature, pedagogy, and artist development.
-She has served on the faculties of Wheaton College Conservatory of Music, as well as Northern Illinois University, Bradley University, Indiana University and New Trier High School.
+Ms. Pirtle teaches privately and gives master classes on clarinet and chamber music literature, pedagogy and artist development.
+She has served on the faculties of Wheaton College Conservatory of Music, Northern Illinois University, Bradley University, Indiana University and New Trier High School.
 She is currently the head coach for the Earl Clemens Wind Quintet of the Elgin Youth Symphony and teaches in her home studio and at Hinsdale South High School.